-Here are the addresses of the five Pizza Hut locations in the Medellín area and the new one opening soon in Sabaneta:
+Here are the addresses of the eight Pizza Hut locations in the Medellín metro area including one in Sabaneta and one in Bello

 - Carrera 37 # 10-15, Local 343, the first Pizza Hut in Medellín in El Poblado near Parque Lleras

 - Carrera 57 # 42-113, Local 2

 - Calle 20Sur # 27-55 Local 141, San Lucas

 - Carrera 43A # 7Sur-170 in the Santafé mall in El Poblado